FormidableLabs/victory/packages/victory-native/README.md

 ### Local Development and Demo

 If you'd like to contribute to `victory-native`, you can use the local demo app to test your changes on the iOS simulator.
+The demo app uses [Expo](https://expo.dev/) to streamline this dev experience.

+To open the demo app, just fire up the expo app.

 ```sh
 # Install victory and its dependencies